MetadataForensics/HEART_by_Metadata_Forensics/README.md

 # HEART by Metadata Forensics, the Application:

-Application use is as easy as browsing for your input FFS Extraction, browsing to your output location, and selecting "Process"!
+Application use is as easy as browsing for your input file, browsing to your output location, and selecting "Process"!
 Processing time will vary based on database size.

 HEART by Metadata Forensics output files include the HEART HTML Report and a folder containing Apple Health and Fitness Application databases.